-It can be tedious to be stuck behind a desk for eight hours every day, especially when you’re dreaming of travelling to different cities for adventure.
+It can be tedious to be stuck behind a desk for eight hours every day, especially when you are dreaming of traveling to different cities for adventure.

 Most people have only two weeks every year when they can take a holiday and go on vacation.
 They then spend the rest of the year working and dreaming of new cities and cultures.